safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ### Get Pending Transactions

 Owner 2 needs a different Safe object.
-However, you don’t need to create it with the safe factory; you can create it with the `create` method of the Safe object.
+However, you don’t need to create it with the safe factory you can create it with the `create` method of the Safe object.
 The Safe smart contract is already live on the blockchain so you can just pass the treasury address used when you created the Safe.

 ```tsx
 const ethAdapterOwner2 = new EthersAdapter({